arachnetech/homebridge-mqttthing/README.md

 Version 1.0.20
 + Added `onlineValue` configuration setting, allowing the use of a custom value to represent an online state (with `getOnline`) without the use of a custom payload decoding function.
++ Added `turnOffAfterms` support for motion sensor, allowing motion triggered by MQTT message to be self-resetting.

 Version 1.0.19
 + Changed minimum temperature for temperatureSensor to -100 degrees celsius